 We distinguish ourselves based on the quality, knowledge and experience of our staff.
 We are an individual-oriented centre that personalizes all of our services, and we have excellent references.

-Why should I choose a small tutoring company over a franchise?
 Most franchises use a standard proprietary curriculum which is often nothing like what you're learning in school!
 I've called many places myself asking whether they just help with regular homework, and most do not.
 They would rather sell you their system.

 The truth is, the best way to help in school, raise marks and improve confidence is to focus on current school work.
 A great many of the parents who call us state that their child's biggest problem is really a lack of confidence.
 The actual math troubles comes second.
 We also know this to be absolutely true -- students must first think they can before they can!